jinghuazhao/Caprion/README.md

 It looked to take 3.5 days on Cardio without unfiltered genotypes but ~12 hours on cclake, and once these are taken care of the analysis can be propagated.

-The (sb)atch file is extended to produce Q-Q/Manhattan/LocusZoom plots.
+The (sb)atch file is extended to produce Q-Q/Manhattan/LocusZoom plots and extreme p values are possible for all plots.

 ## 6. Meta-analysis